 Book of Essays a Prize Winner for English Department’s Michael Devine

-A book of creative nonfiction essays penned by a member of the SUNY Plattsburgh English faculty has received the 2019 Ohio University Press Gournay Prize.
+A book of creative nonfiction essays penned by a member of the SUNY Plattsburgh English faculty has received the 2019 The Ohio State University Press Gournay Prize.

 “Warhol’s Mother’s Pantry: Repetition, Redemption and the Mom in Pop,” by Associate Professor Michael Devine, who goes by M.I.
 Devine, was selected the 2019 winner.
 As recipient of the prize, he will receive $1,000 and his book will be published as part of the 21st Century Essays series next fall.